 Long-Term Care Facilities

-- Represented facilities before the OSDH and in Oklahoma district court in connection with obtaining and defending Certificates of Need necessary for opening new facilities/projects.
+- Represented facilities before the Oklahoma State Department of Health in Oklahoma district court in connection with obtaining and defending certificates of need necessary for opening new facilities/projects.

 - Defended numerous facilities in administrative proceedings before the Oklahoma State Department of Health with respect to citations, administrative penalties and discharge issues, often resulting in victory or favorable settlement.

 - Defended Resource Conservation and Recovery Act (RCRA) citizen suit action alleging violations of municipal landfill closure standards and breach of contract action against Oklahoma municipality, leading to favorable settlement.